 Drought Information Banner

-The Delta watershed and all of California is experiencing a second consecutive year of dry conditions, which has resulted in drought or near-drought conditions throughout the state.
-The combination of unusually low precipitation, warm temperatures, and dry soils have resulted in unprecedented low runoff from the Sierra-Cascade snowpack, resulting in significant reductions in water supplies and extreme low reservoir storage levels.
-In recognition of these dry conditions, on May 10, 2021, Governor Newsom declared a drought emergency for 41 counties, including those within the Delta watershed, outlining various actions that the State Water Board and other agencies should take or consider, including curtailments to prohibit diversions when water is not available at a water right holder’s or claimant’s priority of right.
+In water years 2021 and 2022 the Delta watershed and all of California experienced critically dry hydrologic conditions, resulting in drought or near-drought conditions throughout the state.
+The lasting impacts of water years 2020-2022, the driest three-year period on record, still persist in some regions.
+The combination of unusually low precipitation, warm temperatures, and dry soils resulted in unprecedented low runoff from the Sierra-Cascade snowpack, causing significant reductions in water supplies and low reservoir storage levels.
+In recognition of these dry conditions, on May 10, 2021, Governor Newsom declared a drought emergency for 41 counties, including those within the Delta watershed, outlining various actions that the State Water Board and other agencies should take or consider, including curtailments to prohibit diversions when water was not available at a water right holder’s or claimant’s priority of right.
+On March 24, 2023, Governor Newsom issued a partial rollback of emergency restrictions that were no longer needed.

 Announcements